UglyEgg/archarden/README.md

 Add tools like `neovim`, `bat`, or `eza` by editing `config/packages.custom.list` (or the other lists, if you want to change the defaults) without modifying the script itself.

+SSH access is restricted to the dedicated `ssh` group.
+The admin user created via `--user` is added to both `wheel` (for sudo) and `ssh`; add any other accounts that need SSH access to the `ssh` group before enabling the firewall.

 ## What the hardener does

 - Updates packages and installs the lists defined in `config/packages.list` (and `config/packages.auditd.list` when `--enable-auditd` is used).
 Defaults include `ufw`, `openssh`, `fail2ban`, `pacman-contrib`, `podman`, `slirp4netns`, `fuse-overlayfs`, `netavark`, and `aardvark-dns`.